When Is Carpal Tunnel Bad Enough for Surgery?

 Carpal tunnel syndrome primarily occurs due to inflammation of tissue within the wrist.
 It’s often associated with repetitive hand movements that involve flexion and extension of the wrist, as well as gripping, pinching, and twisting motions.
 Some common sources of these repetitive motions include:

-There are also many associated medical conditions that can increase a patient’s risk of developing carpal tunnel, such as:
+Many associated medical conditions can increase a patient’s risk of developing carpal tunnel, such as:

 What Are the Symptoms of Carpal Tunnel?